michaelgrn/michaelgrn.github.io/_pubs/REVEAL18-lenskit.md

 ---

 {: .citation}
 Michael D. Ekstrand.
-2018.
-[The LKPY Package for Recommender Systems Experiments](#).
+2018. ["The LKPY Package for Recommender Systems Experiments"](#).
 In <cite>Proceedings of the REVEAL 2018 Workshop on Offline evaluation for recommender systems at RecSys 2018</cite>.

 ## Abstract